WebAssembly/design/NonWeb.md

 # Non-Browser Embeddings

-WebAssembly is designed to run primarily [within a browser](Web.md).
-It is nonetheless desirable to be able to execute it inside standalone shells for testing and as a host environment for untrusted code (e.g. in a datacenter).
+While WebAssembly is designed to run [within a browser](Web.md), it is also desirable for it to be able to execute well in other environments, including everything from minimal shells for testing to full-blown application environments e.g. on servers in datacenters.
 It may even be desirable to execute WebAssembly embedded within larger programs.

-Non-browser environments may have access to different APIs, which [feature testing](FeatureTest.md) and
+Non-browser environments may provide different APIs than Web environments, which
+[feature testing](FeatureTest.md) and
 [dynamic linking](FutureFeatures.md#dynamic-linking) will make discoverable and usable.

-Where there is overlap between the browser and popular non-browser environments, a shared spec could be proposed, but this would be separate from the WebAssembly spec.
+Where there is overlap between the browser and popular non-browser environments, shared specs could be proposed, but this would be separate from the WebAssembly spec.
 A symmetric example in JavaScript would be the [Loader](http://whatwg.github.io/loader) spec, intended to be implemented by both browsers and node.js.
 This situation is expected to be first encountered